bryan-ibrahim/bryan-ibrahim/README.md

 ### Wassup! 😎

-- 🔭 I’m currently working on an addicion app 📸
+- 🔭 I’m currently working on an addiction app 📸
 - 🌱 I’m currently learning Blender 3D
 - 💬 Ask me about Flutter & Inkscape - the ultimate deisgn tool
 - 📫 How to reach me: Email -> deurola@gmail.com